 These options are defined for the MSP430:

-post-fixed with ‘__’.
-This in turn is used by the
+__.
+This in turn will be used by the

 The option also sets the ISA to use.
 If the MCU name is one that is

 known to only support the 430 ISA then that is selected, otherwise the